 As part of my exploration of marriage, this essay is an attempt to examine how I have seen marriage and how that perspective is beginning to evolve and change.

-Early in our marriage we both held challenging, high stress jobs and worked long hours.
-We chose as our first home together a ‘nice’ upper middle class New Jersey town that was lovely and had a Bedford Falls kind of feel with a quaint old fashioned downtown.
+Early in our marriage we both held challenging, high-stress jobs and worked long hours.
+We chose as our first home together in a ‘nice’ upper-middle-class New Jersey town that was lovely and had a Bedford Falls kind of feel with a quaint old fashioned downtown.
 All the homes were well taken care of and the properties nicely landscaped.
 I found comfort and a feeling at home in an, It’s a Wonderful Life, kind of town.

-For most of my marriage I liked being married and valued the traditions we created together.
-Thanksgiving was one of my wife’s special holidays and from the beginning we held large family get together in our home.
-The woman I married was also a hard worker, and she took great pride and care in our home, cooking home made meals every evening after a long day of her own job.
+For most of my marriage, I liked being married and valued the traditions we created together.
+Thanksgiving was one of my wife’s special holidays and from the beginning, we held a large family gathering in our home.
+The woman I married was also a hard worker, and she took great pride and care in our home, cooking homemade meals every evening after a long day of her own job.
 It was a nice life and from the outside looked picture perfect.

 I did have some interests outside the marriage, but they were specific and limited.
-In New Jersey I was on a volunteer rescue squad for five years.
-When we moved to Maryland I took up wheel thrown pottery for a couple of years, which I had loved in high school.
-As the years went on my interest in things in the world began to fade an I found myself in recent years, prior to my moving out of the marriage, increasingly bored and depressed.
+In New Jersey, I was an EMT on a volunteer rescue squad for five years.
+When we moved to Maryland I took up wheel-thrown pottery for a couple of years, which I had loved in high school.
+As the years went on my interest in things in the world began to fade and I found myself in recent years, prior to my moving out of the marriage, increasingly bored and depressed.